-Each week, volunteers harvest the garden's bounty and deliver it to the Fort Bragg Food Bank.
+Each week, volunteers harvest the garden's bounty and deliver it to the Fort Bragg Food Bank (see annual donation amounts below).
 In 2013 we were able to donate more than 2,000 lbs of fresh produce.
-A major expansion of our Vegetable Garden in 2014 and 2015 allowed us to donate 6,274 lbs in 2014, 7,116 lbs in 2015, and 5,620 last year!
+A major expansion of our Vegetable Garden in 2014 and 2015 allowed us to donate 6,274 lbs in 2014, 7,116 lbs in 2015, and 5,620 in 2016, 6,115 in 2017, and 6,469 last year!
 A new addition is a bed filled with plants that will be used for dyeing fibers and fabrics, in partnership with Pacific Textile Arts.
 The expansion of this garden means we have the ability to grow, utilize, and donate more produce, at the same time offering tremendous opportunities for education at multiple levels.

 CLICK HERE to view more beautiful photos from our Vegetable Garden.

 February: 420 pounds! ( a great haul for the dead of winter)

 2018 Food Bank Donations GRAND TOTAL: 6,469 pounds

 2017 Food Bank Donations GRAND TOTAL: 6,115 pounds

 2016 Food Bank Donations GRAND TOTAL: 5,620 pounds

 Monthly totals for 2016: CLICK HERE